I know, I know, I know, no, but I'm just telling you what the Zogby thing said.

 That's how it comes off, yes.

-The when you learn to write intelligence, you learn to put your key judgment up front, meaning if you take nothing else away, remember this twenty-five-word summary of what we're doing.
+When you learn to write intelligence, you learn to put your key judgment up front, meaning if you take nothing else away, remember this 25-word summary of the intelligence.

 Which has got a lot of politics behind it in this case.